Posts

 Image

-Since arriving in Thailand, I’ve traveled to various communities and have enjoyed the people and the simplicity of life here.
-One of my daily experiences is the problematic nature of the outdoor environment.
-Thailand is beautiful, but having to constantly think about water, air, and land quality takes away from my experience.
-The air quality is unbearable during the months of March to June.
-But despite the haze and health consequences, the burning continues each year.
-It seems to be a way of life that has become deeply entrenched in the culture.
-Although this issue is complicated and may take years to resolve, a handful of communities have taken the matter into their own hands.
-Several villages are working together to clean up the air and water.
-Still, there’s resistance from locals who prefer to clear the land by burning.
-“With long-term exposure the number of deaths rise every year,” Dr Chaicharn Pothirat, who lectures at Chiang Mai University Faculty of Medicine, sai...
+Since arriving in Thailand, I’ve traveled to various communities and have grown to love the people and the simplicity of life here.
+However, a consistent shadow over my daily experience is the problematic nature of the environment.
+While Thailand is undeniably beautiful, the constant need to monitor water, air, and land quality detracts from that beauty.
+The air quality, in particular, becomes unbearable between March and June; yet, despite the thick haze and dire health consequences, the burning continues every year.
+Agricultural burning seems to be a way of life that has become deeply entrenched in the local culture.
+Although this issue is complex and may take years to resolve, a handful of communities are taking matters into their own hands.
+Several villages are now collaborating to clean up their air and water, though they still face resistance from neighbors who prefer the traditional method of clearing land with fire.
+“With long-term exposure, the number of deaths rises every yea...

 Image